That Marketing Buddy

 Uptime is generally reliable, with few service interruptions reported.
 Campaign sending speeds are adequate for most users, though bulk sends can sometimes experience delays during peak hours.

-Mailchimp starts with a free plan limited to 500 contacts and basic features.
+Mailchimp starts with a free plan limited to 250 contacts and 500 sends per month.
 The Essentials plan begins at $13/month for 500 contacts, Standard at $20/month, and Premium at $350/month for 10,000 contacts.
 These prices increase rapidly as your contact list grows - a 5,000-contact Standard plan costs $75/month.

 The pricing structure becomes problematic because essential features like automation and A/B testing require paid plans, and costs escalate quickly with list growth.
 Many competitors offer similar features for 30-50% less, making Mailchimp's value proposition questionable for most small businesses.